hermannfass/weightedarray/README.md

 weightedarray
 =============

-Arrays that allow to define a likelihood for ramdom picking of elements.
+Ruby Arrays that allow to define a likelihood for ramdom picking of elements.

 ## Installation